danielward27/flowjax/docs/api/experimental.rst

 Supporting complex inference approaches such as MCMC or variational inference with arbitrary probabilistic models is out of the scope of this package.
-However, we do provide an (experimental) wrapper class, :class:`TransformedToNumpyro`, which will wrap a flowjax :class:`~flowjax.distributions.Transformed` distribution, into a `numpyro <https://github.com/pyro-ppl/numpyro>`_ distribution.
+However, we do provide an (experimental) wrapper class, :class:`~flowjax.experimental.numpyro.TransformedToNumpyro`, which will wrap a flowjax :class:`~flowjax.distributions.AbstractTransformed` distribution, into a `numpyro <https://github.com/pyro-ppl/numpyro>`_ distribution.
 This can be used for example to embed normalising flows into arbitrary probabilistic models.
 Here is a simple example